 Structure of the Master Specialisation MFoCS - Master Computing Science

-To be chosen from the list of courses below, and to be approved by the Examining Board.
-Please note: some courses are taught in alternating years; below list mentions whether they are taught in 2018-2019 or 2019-2020.
+To be chosen from the list of courses below.
+Please note: some courses are taught in alternating years; below list mentions whether they are taught in 2019-2020 or 2020-2021.
 If this causes problems for your planning, please contact one of the specialisation coordinators Freek Wiedijk or Sebastiaan Terwijn, or student advisor Perry Groot to discuss this further.
-In addition to the courses below, courses of the national MasterMath programme may also be included in the choice of sub-specialisation.

 - NWI-IMC009 Automated Reasoning (6 ec)

 Courses that are in some way related to the theme of Mathematical Foundations of Computer Science, subject to approval to the Examination Board.
 Courses from the Master's programme in Computing Science and Mathematics as well as the MasterMath programme are automatically approved, but overlap with other courses is not allowed.